Skip to content

 // Get all registered header content definitions

-const headerContents = grid.getHeaderContents();
+const headerContents = shell?.getHeaderContents();

 // Register toolbar content (e.g., action buttons)